Park and Ride and bus services

 • Universal Credit, and meet the criteria

-Travel costs payable are those ‘necessarily incurred’.
+Travel costs must be those ‘necessarily incurred’.
 This means travel by the cheapest means of transport available at the time you travel.

 The type of paid travel costs: